acoustic-content-samples/wchtools-cli/README.md

     wchtools push -w --dir <path-to-working-directory> --publish-now

+#### Setting a tag on assets, content and types, when pushing

+  If you are pushing artifacts (for example, specific set of image assets from an external source, as managed assets) and would like to explicitly tag those artifacts with a user specified tag, during the push, use the following --set-tag <tag-name> option.

+    wchtools push -A -v --set-tag <my-tag-name>

 ### Pulling all artifact instances and deleting local stale copies

 By default a wchtools pull of all or specified artifact types, only pulls new or updated (modified) items, using a by-modified endpoint on each WCH Authoring API.
-The wchtools pull -I or --ignore-timestamps  options will pull all artifacts of that type (whether modified or not, but is still additive and update only (it only gets a list of everything that currently exists on the server for each authoring service, and pulls those to the local working directory.
-For any artifacts that were pulled previously, but have since been deleted on the server by a business user using the authoring UI, (eg, drafts of content or assets,  or content items no longer needed), you may still have local copies of those artifacts locally, if you had pulled them from WCH prior to their deletion.
+The wchtools pull -I (or --ignore-timestamps) option will pull all artifacts of the specified type(s), whether modified or not, to the local working directory.
+Any artifacts that were pulled previously will still exist in the local working directory, even if they have since been deleted on the server by a business user using the authoring UI, (eg, drafts of content or assets, or content items no longer needed.)

 wchtools 2.2 and later adds a new pull option called --deletions which can help with this scenario.

-wchtools pull -A (or specified artifact type)  with --deletions
+wchtools pull -A (or specified artifact type) --deletions
   - Is a super-set of -I --ignore-timestamps, in that it will walk every instance of the specified artifact types, ensuring you have the latest copy of each
   - When finished, it compares the list of what you had started with in your local working directory with everything just pulled from the WCH authoring services, and for any local files that were "not" found and pulled from the server during this pull session, it will ask if you want to delete them from the local filesystem.
   - It asks whether you want to delete these local-only files, rather than deleting by default, in case they were local files just created by the developer, that you just haven't pushed yet.